sass/sass/proposal/module-system.md

 *([Issues](https://github.com/sass/sass/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22%40use%22), [Changelog](module-system.changes.md))*

-This repository houses a proposal for the `@use` rule and associated module system, which is intended to be the headlining feature for Sass 4.
+This repository houses a proposal for the `@use` rule and associated module system.
 This is a *living proposal*: it's intended to evolve over time, and is hosted on GitHub to encourage community collaboration and contributions.
 Any suggestions or issues can be brought up and discussed on [the issue tracker][issues].

 [issues]: https://github.com/sass/language/issues?q=is%3Aissue+is%3Aopen+label%3A%22proposal%3A+module+system%22